1)

 3

-Oznayim la'Torah: The Name "Ehkyeh" also taught Yisrael that, unlike Nochri nations who are captured, who believe that their god has been defeated and who therefore adopt the god of their captors, we believe that Hashem is invincible.
+Oznayim la'Torah: The Name "Ehekeh" also taught Yisrael that, unlike Nochri nations who are captured, who believe that their god has been defeated and who therefore adopt the god of their captors, we believe that Hashem is invincible.
 When we are sent into exile, it is because we have sinned and Hashem will redeem us when the time is ripe.
-This lesson was particularly appropriate, seeing as Yisrael had adopted the gentiles' thought-process and had begun to worship the Egyptian gods (Refer to 12:21:2:2).
-See Oznayim la'Torah DH 'Ehkyeh Asher Ehkyeh' #3.
+This lesson was particularly appropriate, seeing as Yisrael had adopted the gentiles' thought-process and had begun to worship the Egyptian gods - Refer to 12:21:2:4.
+See Oznayim la'Torah DH 'Ehekeh asher Ehekeh' #3.

 2)